Secular dynamics of binaries in stellar clusters -- III. Doubly-averaged dynamics in the presence of general relativistic precession: Mathematical details of phase space behaviour for

 \subsection{Does a given orbit librate or circulate?}

 Here we show how to determine whether a phase space trajectory is librating or circulating, given $\Gamma, \Theta, \epsGR$ and the initial phase space coordinates $(\omega_0, e_0)$.
 For $\Gamma>0$, librating orbits cannot cross $\omega = 0$ and so any trajectory that passes through $\omega=0$ must be circulating\footnote{This general statement does not hold for $\Gamma \leq 0$ --- see Appendix \ref{sec:Gamma_negative}.}.
 Therefore we can figure out whether an orbit librates or circulates by determining whether it crosses $\omega=0$.
+Plugging $\omega =0$ into $H^*(\omega,j)$ gives us a depressed cubic polynomial: